 Foreign currency translation reserve: Exchange differences arising on translation of the foreign operations are recognised in other comprehensive income and accumulated in a separate reserve within equity.
 The cumulative amount is reclassified to profit or loss when the net investment is disposed-off.

-Summary of significant accounting policies and other explanatory information for the year ended 31 March 2020
+Summary of significant accounting policies and other explanatory information for the year ended 31 March 2020 (All amount in INR lakhs unless stated otherwise)

 27 Non-current borrowings